 Bobby Hutcherson: Yeah, it was at Birdland, and I was bringing my instrument the back way on 52nd Street.
 Birdland was on Broadway at 52nd.
 Not quite on 52nd Street, but there was a way through the back on 52nd Street, and I was coming in and setting out my instrument.
-And I had heard about Peewee Marquette, and as I was setting my instrument up, Peewee happened to come through the door and nobody was there, maybe just some people bringing in alcohol and things like that.
-Peewee walked up and he had a big long cigar in his mouth and he walked up to me and he said, "Who you?
+And I had heard about Pee Wee Marquette, and as I was setting my instrument up, Pee Wee happened to come through the door and nobody was there, maybe just some people bringing in alcohol and things like that.
+Pee Wee walked up and he had a big long cigar in his mouth and he walked up to me and he said, "Who you?
 "And I said, "Well, I'm Bobby Hutcherson and I'm playing with Al Grey and Billy Mitchell, and we'll be playing here opposite Art Blakey and the Jazz Messengers for two weeks."
 And he said, "Well, we don't need you here."
 And so he blew a big puff of smoke in my face, he said, "Take and pack your instrument up and get on out of here.
 We don't need you."
 He said, "We got Lionel Hampton and Milt Jackson, and we don't need you."
-And so even though I was young, I was bigger than this.
-You know, Peewee was a midget.

-Well, because I gave him the $5, the next week Peewee introduces the group "from Birdland, 52nd Street and Broadway, Al Grey, Billy Mitchell and Bobby Hutcherson on vibes."
-And Al Grey turned to me and said, "See what $5 does?
+Well, because I gave him the $5, the next week Pee Wee introduces the group "from Birdland, 52nd Street and Broadway, Al Grey, Billy Mitchell and Bobby Hutcherson on vibes."
+Al Grey turned to me and said, "See what $5 does?
 Now everybody knows what your name is."
-And so that was my introduction into New York City.
+So that was my introduction to New York City.
 And from then on, we went to the Apollo Theater, which was quite an experience too.

 NEA: And from then on, your name spread fast, because you began to record so prolifically.